mpanczyk/cmd_notes/README.md

     ```

 ## X11 stuff
-There is also some hints about X11 environment making more ergonomic:
+There are also some hints about making X11 environment more ergonomic:

   * [console fonts](./fonts.md)
   * controlling screen: